Links & Resources

 National Film Preservation Board: http://www.filmpreservation.org/

 Features watchable short films recently rediscovered from international film archives.
-Clips availble include an episode of the silent McDougall Alley Kids series and an early comedy with Bobby Connelly and Ada Utley, perhaps cinema's first Black child star.
+Clips available include an episode of the silent McDougall Alley Kids series and an early comedy with Bobby Connelly and Ada Utley, perhaps cinema's first Black child star.
 As of 2017 some of these shorts are now available on the Internet Archive.

 National Information Center for Educational Media. www.nicem.com One of the oldest on-going sources for educational media.